Accounting & Payroll

 Program Description

-The Accounting and Payroll Administration Diploma with Co-op will prepare students for the workforce by equipping them with the skills necessary to administer payroll and payroll software and maintain manual or computerized accounting records.
-This diploma also prepares students to enter the workforce by providing them with the skills required to read and analyze journal entries and financial statements.
+This program will prepare students for the workforce by equipping them with the skills necessary to administer payroll, payroll software, and maintain manual or computerized accounting records.
+This program also prepares students to enter the workforce by providing them with the skills required to read and analyze journal entries and financial statements

 PTIRU Approved